Sreejith-nair511/Summer_course_Ai/README.md

 .pkl → pickled Python object

-🐷 Why is it called pickle?
+ Why is it called pickle?
 Because you're preserving an object for later, like how we preserve cucumbers as pickles.
-Kinda cute, right? 🥒😄